bainwala/Funding_Frontend/README.md

 ## Future Tasks ##

 - The table UI is nice because it has built in filter and sorting.
 But it could be better.
 Why not write a custom <tr> tag that shows the most important columns and then links to another page/modal with all of the information about the resource?
 (We advocate for pagination in the frontend.
 Backend searching in rails is pretty clunky in our opinion with a gem like pgsearch)
 - So authentication.
 We are using a cookie approach.
 I think a JWT token approach would fix the majority of these problems we are having.
 Try this link for how to do this `https://fusionauth.io/blog/2020/06/11/building-protected-api-with-rails-and-jwt/`.
+Or simply improve the cookie approach we are already using. (see backend repo for suggestions)
 - Some pages probably need to redesigned to be more user friendly / functional, both the add resource and admin pages jump to mind.
 - Give the whole website a more consistent UI (<- CSS).
 - Expand the admin page to also include the ability to make other users admins.
 (Backend team will needs to things to support this)